13 . 04 . 17

 1 tsp of saffron threads

-(If you want a deeper colour you can also had a pinch of turmeric or a tsp of yellow food colouring, but this will alter the flavour slightly so I don’t recommend doing this – it’s just if you’re saffron doesn’t end up so yellow and them being yellow is important to you)
+(If you want a deeper colour you can also had a pinch of turmeric or a tsp of yellow food colouring, but this will alter the flavour slightly so I don’t recommend doing this – it’s just if you’re saffron doesn’t end up as yellow as you might like it to be)

 200 g warm water (about 20 degrees)